McMaster-Baby-Lab/handbook/pages/recruitment/DRDB/familyInfo.md

 ## Search a family or child

+**Typical Scenario**

+Most often you will search for a family or a child when you are updating their information while calling them or if they have responded to a call or email with a confirmed study time.

+**How-to**

 1. Navigate to the _Family Information_ page
 2. Select search
 3. Type in full or partial information into any of the contact information
 4. Navigate through families that meet the criteria using the arrows at the top
 5. View the child’s sensitive information by selecting edit under the child’s name

+**Demo**

 ![3](https://github.com/McMaster-Baby-Lab/handbook/assets/132396918/fdb6652d-34a9-452d-9568-8a15f5ceaf3d)